kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ## Generic Bucket Provisioning
 Kubernetes natively supports dynamic provisioning for many types of file and block storage, but lacks support for object bucket provisioning.
 This repo is a placeholder for an object store bucket provisioning library, very similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library.
+The goal is to eventually move this library to a Kubernetes repo within sig-storage/.

 ### Table Of Contents
 1. [Assumptions](#assumptions)